 I keep going until I finish all lessons included in the report.
 When I complete all lessons generated by the GED.com report, I take Onsego practice tests.

 There are 11 practice tests, and if I get more than 70% correct answers on most of them, I go ahead and schedule the GED Ready official practice test once again.

-This time my score improved by 10 points.
+This time, my score improved by 10 points.
 Go ahead and try following these steps.
-If you have any questions or if something is not clear, get in touch with us, and we will figure it out together.
+If you have any questions or if something is unclear, get in touch with us, and we will figure it out together.